Jim Wallace, Baron Wallace of Tankerness: Resignation and peerage

 On 28 April 2008, it was announced that the new Lord Wallace would be a member of the Commission on Scottish Devolution, chaired by Sir Kenneth Calman, established by the Scottish Parliament to consider the future powers of the Parliament, including powers over finance.
 This is a distinct exercise from the SNP Government's national conversation.

 In November 2008, Wallace received a lifetime achievement award in the Scottish Politician of the Year Awards.

 In May 2010, he was appointed Advocate General for Scotland, one of the Law Officers of the Crown, who advise the government on Scots law.

 He was elected unopposed, as the leader of the Liberal Democrats in the House of Lords on 15 October 2013, replacing Lord McNally, who had stepped down earlier in the month.

 In September 2016, he stepped down as the Leader of the Liberal Democrat in the House of Lords, citing a desire to step back from "frontline" politics stating "I was first elected to the House of Commons 33 years ago.
 For 28 of these years, I have been on the frontline, including sixteen years in a leadership role, here in the Lords and in Scotland."

 Honours and awards

 In 2018 he was elected a Fellow of the Royal Society of Edinburgh.

 Moderator of the General Assembly of the Church of Scotland

 A longstanding Elder of the Church of Scotland at St. Magnus Cathedral, Kirkwall, he was nominated and appointed to be Moderator of the General Assembly of the Church of Scotland for 2021–2022.
 It is highly unusual for a lay person to be nominated as Moderator, predecessors being Alison Elliot in 2004 and George Buchanan in 1567.

 Personal life

 Wallace married Rosemary (née Fraser) a speech therapist in 1983, who he calls "Rosie".
-The couple has two daughters: Helen and Clare.
-He has two sons-in-law, Andrew and James, and two granddaughters, Catriona and Ella.
+The couple have two daughters: Helen and Clare.
+He has two sons-in-law, Andrew and James, two granddaughters, Catriona and Ella and one grandson, Adam.

 Wallace is an elder of the Church of Scotland, attending St Magnus Cathedral in Kirkwall, Orkney.

+He is a Vice President of the National Churches Trust.